psychoph/psychoph.github.io/_posts/2013/2013-12-18-assassins-creed-brotherhood-logitech-g13-profile.markdown

 layout: post
 title: "Assassins Creed Brotherhood Logitech G13 Profile"
 date: "2013-12-18 20:08"
-excerpt:"I finally got back to playing Assassins Creed Brotherhood.
+excerpt: "I finally got back to playing Assassins Creed Brotherhood.
 The Logitech G13 has a default profile for the game, but I didn’t like the button placement for it.
 I modified it to be my own and below is an image of the layout."
 excerpt-img: "/media/logos/assassinscreedbrotherhood.jpg"
 author: Jason Hardin
 pageclass: logitechg13